labring/sealos/docs/4.0/docs/design/imagehub.md

 ## Authority management

-There are two parts of authority management.
+There are three parts of authority management.

 ### Organization authority management based on kubernetes rbac